 Femke, her mother Trijn and her grandfather have very different ideas about how to run their family farm.
 Tensions between mother and daughter are growing; Femke wants to switch to sustainable growing principles, whilst her mother considers this an attack on tradition.
-To make matters worse, their home province of Groningen is experiencing a series of earthquakes caused by a fracking operation near their farm.
-While the cracks and splinters in their farmhouse increase, the authorities and the state-owned gas company refuse to offer the local farming community any help.
+To make matters worse, their home province of Groningen is experiencing a series of earthquakes caused by gas extraction near their farm.
+While the cracks and splinters in their farmhouse increase, the authorities and the gas company refuse to offer the local farming community any help.

 In Shocked Earth, Saskia Goldschmidt investigates what it means to have your identity intensely entwined with your place of birth and your principles at odds with your closest kin.

 And how to keep standing when the world as you know it is slowly falling apart.

 “Last weekend I read the book in one breath.
 How little did I know about the problems and life in the Groningen countryside ... will definitely recommend this beautiful novel!"
 Ria van Halem, bookseller Boekaa Verkaaik

 “In order to be able to write Shocked Earth, Saskia Goldschmidt moved to a rural region … worked on a dairy farm and spoke to its inhabitants.
 This effort pays off in this thorough novel with a lot of empathy, showing how the earthquakes … forever change the lives of the people trying to keep this business going.”
 Dagblad van het Noorden